averbraeck/djutils/docs/djutils/mutable-primitives.md

 The String `unit` will contain the value `m/s` after this call.

-## methods for the mutable primitives
+## Methods for the mutable primitives

 The `MutableInt`, `MutableLong`, `MutableFloat`, `MutableDouble`, `MutableShort`, `MutableByte` contain the following methods: